American Osteopathic Board of Pediatrics

 The American Osteopathic Board of Pediatrics (AOBP) is an organization that provides board certification to qualified Doctors of Osteopathic Medicine (D.O.) who specialize in the diagnosis and treatment of medical diseases in infants, children, and adolescents (pediatricians).
 The board is one 18 medical specialty certifying boards of the American Osteopathic Association Bureau of Osteopathic Specialists approved by the American Osteopathic Association (AOA), and was established in 1940.
 Certification in pediatrics has grown to over 1,000 diplomates over the last decade.
-It was reported in 2011, 477 osteopathic pediatricians held active certification with the AOBP.
+In 2011, 477 osteopathic pediatricians held active certification with the AOBP.
 With single accreditation in place both osteopathic and allopathic residency training candidates are eligible to examine for certification with the American Osteopathic Board of Pediatrics.

 Board certification

-Osteopathic and Allopathic trained residents are eligible for initial certification if they have successfully completed an ACGME approved residency in pediatrics.
-After graduation from residency must hold a medical license in the state in which their practice is located, and must complete the required AOBP examinations.
+Osteopathic and Allopathic trained residents are eligible for initial certification if they have completed an ACGME-approved residency in pediatrics.
+After graduation from residency, they must hold a medical license in the state where their medical practice is located and complete the required AOBP examinations.

-The American Osteopathic Board of Pediatrics requires osteopathic pediatricians to renew their certification annually through the Longitudinal Assessment Program to receive an annual reverification date for their certification.
-Prior to 1995, the American Osteopathic Board of Pediatrics offered lifetime certificates to members recognized as board certified where their educational requirements are increased to maintain certification.
+The American Osteopathic Board of Pediatrics requires osteopathic pediatricians to renew their certification annually through the Longitudinal Assessment Program.
+Before 1995, the American Osteopathic Board of Pediatrics offered lifetime certificates to members recognized as board-certified, when their educational requirements were increased to maintain certification.

 Pediatricians may receive Sub-speciality Certification in the following areas: